dceddia/notarize-cli/README.md

 OPTIONS
   -h, --help                   show CLI help
-  -v, --version                show CLI version --asc-provider=asc-provider  asc provider to use for app notarization --bundle-id=bundle-id        (required) bundle id of the app to notarize --file=file                  (required) path to the file to notarize --no-staple                  disable automatic stapling --password=password          (required) password to use for authentication --username=username          (required) username to use for authentication
+  -v, --version                show CLI version --file=file                  (required) path to the file to notarize --no-staple                  disable automatic stapling --password=password          (required) password to use for authentication --apple-id=apple-id          (required) Apple ID to use for authentication --team-id=team-id            (required) Team ID to use for authentication
 ```

 ## Environment variables